atomix/atomix.github.io/user-manual/distributed-resources.md

 ### Persistence model

-Copycat clients and replicas communicate with each other through [sessions](#sessions).
+Copycat clients and replicas communicate with each other through [sessions].
 Each session represents a persistent connection between a single client and a complete Copycat cluster.
 Sessions allow Copycat to associate resource state changes with clients, and this information can often be used to manage state changes in terms of sessions as well.

 Some Copycat resources expose a configurable `PersistenceMode` for resource state change operations.
 The persistence mode specifies whether a state change is associated directly with the client's `Session`.
 Copycat exposes two persistence modes: